 Over the past month, high school student attorneys have been raising serious legal questions in court.
-Did a school interfere with the rights of students to organize and participate in a demonstration at school?
-Did an administrator unlawfully search a student’s backpack?
-Did a school security officer’s use of force violate a student’s rights under the Fourth Amendment?
+Did a school district interfere with the rights of students to form clubs whose views might offend some people?
+Did a district violate a student’s First Amendment rights on grounds that a T-shirt was indecent or offensive?

-After extensive deliberation, a panel of judges hearing a fictional case (Rouser, et al. v.
-Spression Unified School District and Phoe Bidder) ruled last night that the attorneys for Mira Loma High School (Team 1) made the most convincing arguments, winning the 40th annual Gordon D. Schaber Sacramento County Moot Court Competition.
-Mira Loma High School (Team 4) placed second.
+After extensive deliberation, a panel of judges hearing a fictional case (Biff Tannen, et al. v.
+Sackamenna Unified School District) ruled last night that the attorneys for Bella Vista High School (Team 1) made the most convincing arguments, winning the 41st annual Gordon D. Schaber Sacramento County Moot Court Competition.
+Mira Loma High School (Team 2) placed second.

-Third District Court of Appeal Presiding Justice Vance W. Raye, along with Justices Ronald B. Robie and Elena J. Duarte, presided over the final round, held at the Stanley Mosk Library and Courts Building in downtown Sacramento.
+Third District Court of Appeal Presiding Justice Vance W. Raye, along with Justices Ronald B. Robie and Elena J. Duarte, presided over the final round, held at the Stanley Mosk Library and Courts Building (3rd District Court of Appeal) in downtown Sacramento.

-- 1st Place: Mira Loma High School (Team 1) (San Juan Unified)
+- 1st Place: Bella Vista High School (Team 1)—San Juan Unified

-- 2nd Place: Mira Loma High School (Team 4) (San Juan Unified)
+- 2nd Place: Mira Loma High School (Team 2)—San Juan Unified

-- 3rd Place: Rio Americano High School (San Juan Unified)
+- 3rd Place: Mira Loma High School (Team 7)—San Juan Unified

-- 4th Place: Bella Vista High School (San Juan Unified)
+- 4th Place: Christian Brothers High School (Team 1)

 About Moot Court